edggk/gsheet-duration-formatter/README.md

 ## Overview

-Provides set of custom functions to work with a human-readable time durations, like `1w 2d 1h 30m 15s` or negative duration `- 1w 2d 1h 30m 15s`.
+Provides set of custom functions to work with a human-readable time durations, like `2d 1h 30m 15s` or negative duration `- 2d 1h 30m 15s`.

 ## Functions

-`FORMAT_DURATION(duration: number, durationType: string, config: string[]): string`
+`FORMAT_DURATION(duration: number, durationType: string): string`
 - `duration` - duration to format
 - `durationType` - The unit of the input duration.
 Possible options Must be one of `'minute'`, `'second'`, `'hour'`, `'day'`, or `'week'`.
-- `config` - An array specifying which units should be included in the output.
-Default is `['day', 'hour', 'minute', 'second']`.

 #### Example
 `=FORMAT_DURATION(125, "minute") Returns: "0d 2h 5m 0s"`